CRUSTDE-ContainerizedRustDevEnv/cross_compile_crustde_container/README.md

 Learning Rust and Wasm programming and having fun.
 I just love programming !

-I upgraded my Containerized Rust Development Environment (CRDE) to enable cross-compilation to Linux, Windows, musl, WASI and WASM.
+I upgraded my Containerized Rust Development Environment (CRUSTDE) to enable cross-compilation to Linux, Windows, musl, WASI and WASM.
 Let's make a short tutorial on how it works!

 This project has also a youtube video tutorial.
 Watch it: